enekofb/glf/week2/README.md

 Goal: this lab will walk you through provisioning the compute instances required for running a H/A Kubernetes cluster.
 A total of 9 virtual machines will be created.

+We use Terraform (instead of CLI) to create the infrastructure (using knowledge from week1)

+### testing

+I want to test that infrastructure has been provisioned and it meets requirements.
+If Terraform has been successfully executed we could make sure that it works pretty much.